If you’ve received an infringement notice, you have committed an offence under an Act, Regulation or Council local law.

 Your options are:

 - pay the infringement before the due date

 - ask for an extension of time to pay

 - appeal the infringement

-If you pay the infringement penalty by the due date, the matter will not be brought before Court; unless a Withdrawal Notice is sent to you before the due.
+If you pay the infringement penalty by the due date, the matter will not proceed past the infringement stage.

 Paying in Person

-Payment by cash, cheque, money order or credit card can be made in person at any of our Customer Service Centres.
+Payment by cash, cheque, money order or credit card can be made in person at any of our Customer and Library Service Centres.